daywiss/stepstate/README.md

 ### State Handlers
 You must create state handlers to pass into the Steps framework.
 These handlers have a specific interface they must conform to in order for them to be compatible with the framework.
+Handlers can return string, nothing or the data object,

 Steps follow this pattern:
 * object['string'] = async function(data, ...arguments)

+Each function has these parameters
+**function (object,...arguments) => string | undefined**
+* data : stateful object - Your stateful data object.
+You should mutate this as needed, and set done=true when the data no longer needs to run in state machine.
+* ...arguments : any - any arguments you passed in along with your data when calling [step](#step)
+* return => Return nothing, a string representing the state name to transition to, or the original data object.

 ```js
 const handlers = {